Legal Representation in Israel

-In Civil Appeal 4223/12 the Medical Rights Realization Center Ltd. et al v. the Israel Bar Association et al., the Supreme Court determined that the plaintiff, a company owned by Livnat Poran, is in breach of the boundaries of the legal profession, and that it is permitted to provide only assistance of a technical nature, such as filling forms etc., to a person who is not familiar with the nuances of language or who suffers from any deficiency or handicap, and on matters that do not entail processing of facts, exercise of discretion or reliance on law.
+In Civil Appeal 4223/12 the Medical Rights Realization Center Ltd. et al v. the Israel Bar Association et al., the Supreme Court determined that the plaintiff, a company owned by Livnat Poran, is in breach of the boundaries of the legal profession and that it is permitted to provide only assistance of a technical nature, such as filling forms, etc., to a person who is not familiar with the nuances of language or who suffers from any deficiency or handicap, and on matters that do not entail the processing of facts, the exercise of discretion or reliance on law.

 The foregoing is even more important for people residing abroad, who have legal matters in Israel requiring legal representation, and in fact, only an Israeli lawyer proficient and experienced in Israeli law can represent them or manage their affairs in the best manner, and therefore it is recommended to approach an experienced and highly recommended lawyer holding an Israeli license.